Bethany Hamilton: World Surf League boycott

-In January 2023, Hamilton announced that she would boycott all World Surf League events following their decision to allow transgender women to compete in the female category provided they maintain a testosterone level below 5nmol/L for 12 months prior.
+In February 2023, Hamilton announced that she would boycott all World Surf League events following their decision to allow transgender women to compete in the female category provided they maintain a testosterone level below 5nmol/L for 12 months prior.
 Hamilton questioned whether hormone levels were a fair and accurate assessment of sex, stating that transgender athletes should have a separate division created for them.
-She said that transgender women have a biological advantage over women, stating, "We are seeing glimpses of male-bodied dominance in women's sports like running, swimming and others."
+Stating that transgender women have a biological advantage over women, she said, "We are seeing glimpses of male-bodied dominance in women's sports like running, swimming and others."
 Hamilton said that she believes that many of the women currently on tour agree with her but are too afraid of being ostracized to speak out.
 Hamilton's stance received support from some but was criticized by others.

+It was later reported that Hamilton's public statements led to her no longer working with longtime sponsor Rip Curl, despite having signed a five-year contract in 2022.
+Following Rip Curl's inclusion of transgender surfer Sasha Lowerson in a January 2024 campaign, the company faced online backlash and a boycott, including some commentators stating that the company had "replaced" Hamilton with Lowerson.
+Rip Curl's parent company, KMD Brands, has since reported over 80 million in New Zealand dollars in losses and closed 21 stores worldwide, which some attribute to the boycott, comparing the situation to the Bud Light boycott.